NetTopologySuite/NetTopologySuite/doc/overwrite/namespaces/NetTopologySuite.Operation.Valid.md

 uid: NetTopologySuite.Operation.Valid
 summary: *content
 ---
-Provides classes for testing the validity of geometries.
+Classes for testing the validity and simplicity of geometries, as defined in the OGC Simple Features specification.